lclarkmichalek/site/content/post/monitoring-queue.md

 ![sum-rate-kinesis-write-result](/imgs/stash-deferred/quantiles-rate-kinesis-write-duration.png)

 And now repeat for the other two operations.
-We now have basic instrumentation that we could apply to pretty much any operation in any program, and get some form of useful result.
+We now have basic instrumentation that we could apply to pretty much any operation in any program and get some form of useful result.

 # Slightly interesting monitoring